 Beyond his work at PEI Architects, Mr. Pei is respected for his public service and contributions to the profession.
+He enjoys a sustaining interest in the arts and serves on Christie’s Advisory Board and as Vice President of the International Council of the Museum of Modern Art.
 A frequent lecturer, his speaking engagements include the Building Museum in Washington, DC; AOA (Associacion de Oficinas de Arquitectura) in Santiago, Chile; the International Marmomac Stone Fair in Verona, Italy; the Integral Conversation Forum in Guilin, China; the World Architectural Congress in Shanghai, China; and The Harvard Graduate School of Design.
 He has been a juror of international competitions and institute award programs in Seoul, New York, Chicago and Hong Kong, and a design critic at architectural schools in the U.S. and abroad.
 Mr. Pei has been an active member of the New York Chapter of the American Institute of Architects and served for several years on its Board of Directors.

 Li Chung (Sandi) Pei was educated at Harvard University where he earned his Bachelor of Arts degree mcl in 1972 and a Master’s degree in architecture in 1976 from the Graduate School of Design.
 From 1976 until 1992 he practiced at the firm of I.M.
 Pei & Partners before leaving to establish Pei Partnership Architects with his brother Chien Chung (Didi) Pei.